 In 2024, Amex brought its series of exclusive events to Canada for the first time, and it’s back!
-So you can experience a cool VIP event this week if you have an American Express premium card.
-There are other Amex benefits for F1 in Montreal (but those require an F1 ticket).
+So you can experience a cool VIP event this month if you have an American Express premium-level card (no F1 ticket required).
+There will probably be other Amex benefits for F1 in Montreal (we’ll update our post about those separate benefits once more info is available).

 Here are the details of the Maison Amex event in Montreal.

-Overview of the Maison Amex event in Montreal
+What is the Maison Amex event in Montreal?

 Here are the basics of the Maison Amex event in Montreal: